Library: Policy

 (2) All applicable stars certification criteria are reviewed annually.

-(3) Licensing staff documents in discussion the names of program personnel that the review or follow-up is conducted with, including any witnesses.
+(3) The names of program personnel that the review or follow-up is conducted with are documented in discussion, including any witnesses.

 (4) Star reviews may be reduced when the required number of minimum monitoring visits is reduced.

-(6) Quality rating and improvement system staff reviews programs exempt from state licensure, verifying all applicable criteria are met.
+(6) Quality rating and improvement system staff or designated CCS staff review programs exempt from state licensure, verifying all applicable criteria are met.

 (7) Three-star programs meeting criteria with accreditation or Head Start Performance Standard compliance are only monitored for licensing compliance and approved accreditation or performance standards.